jessezach/RobotEyes/README.md

  ```
     Library    RobotEyes    test
  ```
-- Call the `open eyes` keyword after opening the browser in your selenium test.
+- Call the `Open Eyes` keyword after opening the browser in your selenium test.
-- Use the `capture full screen` and `capture element` keywords to capture images.
+- Use the `Capture Full Screen` and `Capture Element` keywords to capture images.
-- Call the `compare images` keyword at the end of the test to compare all the images captured in the respective test.
+- Call the `Compare Images` keyword at the end of the test to compare all the images captured in the respective test.
 - Once done running the tests, view the test report within the specified results folder or execute the report generator script and pass the path to output directory to generate report manually.
 Eg:<br/>
 ```
     reportgen results